jarondlk/jaronchai-blog/pages/about.markdown

 I also just got a new Aeropress recently, and have been trying to perfect my cold pressed methods with it, so far so good!

+### I am a Music Nerd

+I’ve been playing guitar (and cello) for over a decade.
+I love playing around with fingerstyle arrangements or pop-music covers.
+I occasionally transcribe random songs I like for fun (and frustration).

 ### More about me:

 - I am an optimist